zorlack/meatspace-designs/TurntableTractionDrive/README.md

 | Input Power | 120VAC 15A |
 | Output Power | 0.75 KW (1 HP) |
 | Output Range | 0 - 360Hz |

-### Bill Of Materials

-I've tried to use off-the-shelf parts as much as possible in order to make this design accessible.

-A Complete Bill Of Materials is available here: [Bill Of Materials](BOM.md)